currentsauce/currentsauce.github.io/_posts/2020-10-07-Restoration-of-turntable.markdown

 caption="New audio cable fitted"
 %}

 Finally, the last thing to do is fit a brand new (*modern*) cartridge and stylus.
-Theres so many options on the market, I settled on something that isn't too expensive, yet will give above average performance; [Audio Technica AT-VM95E](https://amzn.to/2SP1DCs), it has an elliptical tip, which is preferred over a conical one for better sonic recreation.
+Theres so many options on the market, I settled on something that isn't too expensive, yet will give above average performance; [Audio Technica AT-VM95E](https://amzn.to/2SP1DCs), it has an elliptical tip, which is preferred over a conical one for better sound reproduction.

 {% include image.html
 SmallImg="/blog_images/garrard/s23.jpg" max-width="300px"